tomasherceg/dotvvm-docs/Controls/bootstrap/ComboBoxGroup/sample3/sample.md

 You can also bind the `DataSource` property to a collection of complex objects.
-The text which will be then shown inside the combo box for all items is taken from a property of that complex item with name specified in the `DisplayMember` property.
+The text which will be then shown inside the combo box for all items is taken from a property of that complex item specified in the `ItemTextBinding` property.
-Returned value of selected item is taken from a property of that item with name specified in the `ValueMember` property.
+Returned value of selected item is taken from a property specified in the `ItemValueBinding` property.